 Bankruptcy laws are created by the government, so it should be no surprise that when you owe the government money, the rules for discharging debts can be a lot tougher.
 However, you do have options for dealing with unpaid taxes in bankruptcy.

 At John T. Turco & Associates in Omaha, we will help you understand the implications of bankruptcy for your tax debts.
-Contact us to schedule a free initial consultation with one of our experienced Nebraska and Iowa bankruptcy lawyers.

 Examining Your Tax Debts to Determine Your Options